 One of the two new products (still in alpha) from Outlook extension developer TechHit.
 FBLook (Facebook + Outlook) is a simple toolbar add-on that integrates two key factors, (1) changing your “Status” and (2) notifications for friend requests, messages, pokes and more.

 OutTwit (for Twitter)

 OutTwit (Outlook + Twitter) is a little more robust than FBLook.
-With OutTwit you can update your Twitter status, receive friend updates, check messages, assign categories to messages, shorten URLs with TinyURL and archive/search your messages.
+With OutTwit you can update your Twitter status, receive friend updates, check messages, assign categories to messages, shorten URLs with [NO LONGER WORKS] TinyURL and archive/search your messages.

 Next, let’s move onto the the little more robust and advanced Outlook add-ons.

 The first from LinkedIn is a toolbar, but it heavily integrates with Outlook.
 The simple and advanced features include; updating your Outlook contacts with LinkedIn profile information, receive notifications of profile changes, one click invites, mini-profiles in the emails, updates for your “network” and more.
 If you really use LinkedIn and have Outlook this is a must have.